Chosko/high-school-thesis/README.md

 This is the thesis I presented at the end of the High School courses, in 2009, at the "Liceo Scientifico Piero Gobetti" of Turin.

-# IMPORTANT - please reade before
+# IMPORTANT - please read before

 Before reading both the code and the thesis, and before running the project, please consider the following things: